cmillion/gPhoton/docs/UserGuide.md

     ./gMap.py -b 'FUV' --skypos '[176.919525856024,0.255696872807351]' --angle 0.5 --tranges '[[766525332.995, 766526576.995], [919755500.995, 919755916.995]]' --count 'count.fits' --coadd

 However, if you do not specify any time range, _gMap_ will automatically use all available exposure.
-(And uses the same underlying function as _gFind_ to locate said exposure time, so therefore will also accept the `--gap` and `--minexp` and `--detsize` keywords if desired.)
+(And uses the same underlying function as _gFind_ to locate said exposure time, so therefore will also accept the `--maxgap` and `--minexp` and `--detsize` keywords if desired.)

     ./gMap.py -b 'FUV' --skypos '[176.919525856024,0.255696872807351]' --angle 0.5 --count 'count.fits' --coadd

 ####Response Maps
 Relative response maps (_rrhr_) can be thought of as the detector flat field as projected onto the sky as a function of the detector boresight over time.
 Because the creation of relative response maps requires multiple computationally intensive interpolations, they take a long time to run.
 Intensity maps require response maps and therefore also take a long time to run.
 So, therefore, **WARNING: Making a response map will take longer than you expect.
-Do it sparingly.** If you want to create a response map, pass a FITS filename to the `--reponse` flag.
+Do it sparingly.** If you want to create a response map, pass a FITS filename to the `--response` flag.

     ./gMap.py -b 'FUV' --skypos '[176.919525856024,0.255696872807351]' --angle 0.5 --response 'response.fits' --coadd